Fallstop/fish-scripts/README.md

 # fish-scripts
 Useful scripts to be auto loaded into path.

-> Note: Only tested with Manjaro and Debian/Ubuntu
+> Note: Only tested with Manjaro and Debian/Ubuntu, and designed for KDE

 The scripts have lables of 00 (utility functions)->99 (higher level scripts) of the order they should be loaded.
 To disable, just remove the "XX_" prefix.